mstdn/Twix/README.md

 ## Twix - Twitter..
 X..
 Twix!

+### ⚠️ This project is in development and not production ready ⚠️

 Meow there!
 Welcome to the Twix Social repo, this project is intended as a free open source platform that looks like former Twitter but is made for fun.
 We are using the following stacks:

 - [Laravel 10.x](https://laravel.com/).